Skip to main content

 You can vote in upcoming elections if:

-Pick up a form at the library or go to www.cookcountyclerkil.gov/agency/register-vote to download the registration form and print it out.
+Pick up a form at the library or go to the Cook County Clerks Office to download the registration form and print it out.

 If you don’t have these forms of ID, leave blank the sections asking for your driver’s license/state ID number and last 4 digits of your social security number.